 Here is a chance to focus a little more on what you enjoy — whether in your mother-in-law’s farmhouse, a Vermont chalet, or quiet time in front of a fire with a good book, or in a bathtub with candles from the comfort of your own home, make time for what you love most.

 If you have the chance, take some time away alone to a local coffee shop, the mall, or a even an afternoon with friends.

-Homeschool Winter Break Tip #5: Refocus.
+Homeschool Winter Break Tip #5: Refocus and review your homeschooling.

 I put this one last for a reason!

 Once you are revived and have had fun, take time to revisit your plans, hopes, and schedules.